 During the risk assessment, a control may be identified as being ineffective, not sufficient or simply not relevant to the risk it is supposed to be mitigating.
 If this is the case, an analysis should be performed to determine whether it should be removed and replaced by another more suitable control or whether it should remain in place and be supplemented with additional controls.
 The residual risk rating is derived by assessing the effect that the current controls have on the gross risk and using the risk matrix.

 4. Risk Evaluation

-Once the risk analysis has been completed the residual risks can be evaluated against the agency’s risk tolerance levels.
+Once the risk analysis has been completed the residual risks can be evaluated against the risk tolerance levels.
 Risk evaluation seeks to assist the business owner in making decisions on which risks requirements treatment, and the priority for implementing a risk response.
-Residual risks that are assessed as being between 1 and 3 on the rating scale are generally considered to present an acceptable level of risk to the business and do not require any further evaluation.
-However, because the risk is rarely static they should be added to the agency’s risk register so that they can be monitored and assessed on a regular basis to ensure that the likelihood and/or impact do not change.
+Residual risks that are assessed as being low on the rating scale are generally considered to present an acceptable level of risk to the business and do not require any further evaluation.
+However, because the risk is rarely static they should be added to the risk register so that they can be monitored and assessed on a regular basis to ensure that the likelihood and/or impact do not change.

-All residual risks that are evaluated as being between 4 and 25 on the rating scale need to be evaluated and prioritized.
+All residual risks that are evaluated as being between medium or higher on the rating scale need to be evaluated and prioritized.
 Typically the higher the risk rating is the higher its priority.
 However, there may be two or more risks with the same risk rating.
 If it is not clear which risks have a higher priority the information protection priorities defined by the business owner when establishing the business context for the system should be used to determine the priority for the implementation of additional controls.